 The ACLU has filed a lawsuit challenging the constitutionality of the NSA’s mass interception and searching of Americans’ international communications.
 At issue is the NSA’s “Upstream” surveillance, through which the U.S. government monitors almost all international – and many domestic – text-based communications.
 The ACLU’s lawsuit, filed in March 2015 in the U.S. District Court for the District of Maryland, is brought on behalf of nearly a dozen educational, legal, human rights, and media organizations that collectively engage in hundreds of billions of sensitive Internet communications and have been harmed by NSA surveillance.
 The district court dismissed the case in October 2015, concluding that the plaintiffs lacked “standing” to sue because they could not show with sufficient certainty that their communications have been intercepted.
 We appealed to the Fourth Circuit, which in May 2017 unanimously reversed a part of the lower court’s dismissal, ruling that Wikimedia does have standing to proceed.

 The plaintiffs in the lawsuit are: Wikimedia Foundation, The National Association of Criminal Defense Lawyers, Human Rights Watch, Amnesty International USA, PEN American Center, Global Fund for Women, The Nation Magazine, The Rutherford Institute, and The Washington Office on Latin America.
 These plaintiffs’ sensitive communications have been copied, searched, and likely retained by the NSA.
 Upstream surveillance hinders the plaintiffs’ ability to ensure the basic confidentiality of their communications with crucial contacts abroad – among them journalists, colleagues, clients, victims of human rights abuses, and the tens of millions of people who read and edit Wikipedia pages.

-Upstream surveillance, which the government claims is authorized by the FISA Amendments Act of 2008, is designed to ensnare all of Americans’ international communications, including emails, web-browsing content, and search engine queries.
+Upstream surveillance, which the government claims is authorized by the FISA Amendments Act of 2008 (“FAA”), is designed to ensnare all of Americans’ international communications, including emails, web-browsing content, and search engine queries.
 With the help of companies like Verizon and AT&T, the NSA has installed surveillance devices on the internet “backbone” – the network of high-capacity cables, switches, and routers across which Internet traffic travels.